51Degrees/specifications/pipeline-specification/part3/pipeline-elements/cloud-request-engine.md

 request to the server using the filtered evidence.
 The HTTP API used for access to 51Degrees servers is defined at https://cloud.51degrees.com/api-docs/index.html.

-The server can handle evidence in several different forms, but where possible, URL-encoded form data should be used.
+The server can handle evidence in a number of different forms, but where possible, URL-encoded form data should be used.
 This is constructed by adding the resource key value using the key `resource`, then adding all the values from the Flow Data Evidence.